 Finding the right safari for you

 We booked with Tekko Tours and Travel, and their representative was very friendly, informative, professional and responsive.
 Still, while our overall experience was great, there were a few things we would’ve changed if we could.
-We spent too much time driving, and our driver/guide could have been more responsive.
-Read more about our Kenya safari trip.
+We spent a bit too much time driving, and our driver/guide could have been more responsive.

 The peak season for safaris in the Masai Mara is from the middle of June until October.
 This is the best time to see wildlife—including the legendary wildebeest migration—but tour prices and visitor numbers are also highest during these times.
 Booking just before or just after peak season might be a good idea if you’re on a tight budget.
 But make no mistake, a Kenya safari tour will still put a dent in your wallet, one way or another.

 Besides the Masai Mara, Kenya has lots of other reserves to visit, each with its own speciality.
-Lake Nakuru is famous for its hordes of flamingos (though the numbers have apparently reduced over the last few years).
+Lake Nakuru is famous for its hordes of flamingos (though the numbers have dropped drastically over the last few years).
 If elephants and hippos are your thing, then you might want to visit Amboseli too—especially if you’re looking for a photograph of Mount Kilimanjaro for your Instagram account!
-And the best part is that they’re all a few hours’ drive from each other and can be combined.
 Of course, Kenya has lots of other national parks and nature reserves that you can visit.
 It all depends on what you want to do.
 And Nairobi, the capital of Kenya, is where most tours start and end.

 Paying for your safari